surajkrai/DeleteEvenNode-LinkedList/README.md

-Delete Even Nodes from SinglyLinkedList by creating a new LL .
+Delete Even Nodes from SinglyLinkedList by creating a new LL using Java .